Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/radar_warning_receiver.md

 illuminated control buttons; turning the knob clockwise increases the brightness, counter-clockwise reduces the brightness.

+## Audio Alerts

+### New Guy Audio

+The audio alert issued when a new emtter is first displayed, or when PRF (pulse repetition frequency) of an existing display changes is known as *new guy audio*.
+It consists of three beeps within 1.5 seconds, each at PRF of emitter which has diamond symbol.
+The new guy audio alerts a crewmember to a change in threat environment so he can check his azimuth indicator for update.
+The AUDIO control on indicator-control can adjust volume from maximum to completely off.

+### Launch Audio

+The synthetic launch tone generated when an emitter goes into launch state is called *launch audio* or *ML interrupt audio*.
+It consists ofapproximately seven beeps in 1.5 seconds of a 1 kHz tone generator in the signal processor.
+Only one launch audio is generated per launch; i.e., after approximately seven beeps, no launch audio is heard from that emitter.
+The indicator-control AUDIO control can adjust volume from maximum to full off.

+Volume of the launch audio is controlled by the main RWR audio knob as well as dedicated ML audio knob in each.
+The resultant volume is a function of both knobs positions.

 ## Symbology

 The ALR-46 features a limited number of symbols for the different radar threats.
 The following